Just Got Engaged? Engagement Shoots Are a Great Way to Celebrate?

 When it comes to what to wear, this is really up to you as to how relaxed or formal you want the images to be.
 My advice would be to avoid wearing branded clothes with big logos on them as these will look dated in the future.
 The idea of engagement images is to capture you as a couple, your commitment to one another and what is important to you.
 I’m more than happy for clients to bring props along with them; anything that tells your story is fantastic.
 Here are a few prompts that may help you decide:

-- Do you have any pets you would like included, maybe your dog?
+- Do you have any pets you would like included, maybe your dog or even your horse?

 - What hobbies or interests do you both share?